| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Why social media is addictive?

-The addiction to social media is the compulsive or uncontrolled use of social media bearing in mind the adverse effects.
-All authorities do not define it as a clinical disorder but the professionals acknowledge it to be a type of behavioural addiction, which is comparable to gaming addiction.
+The addiction to social media is the compulsive or uncontrolled use even knowing about the adverse effects.
+Professionals do not define it as a clinical disorder but says to be a type of behavioural addiction, which is comparable with gaming addiction.

-• Fear of missing out (FOMO) people are afraid of missing news or trends or updates on the part of friends.
+• Fear of missing out (FOMO): people are afraid of missing news or trends or updates.

-• Endless scrolling- The algorithms have been developed to have users spend more time.
+• Endless scrolling- The algorithms have been so developed to have users spend more time continuously.

 • Social approval – It increases self esteem making people use it more.